snowdriftcoop/snowdrift/README.md

 See [GUIDE.md#Building] for specifics for various operating systems.

-An alternative process is to use a virtual machine via our [Vagrant setup].
-Vagrant works for nearly all operating systems.

 ## Get the code

 We primarily use a completely free/libre/open host for our code: